-On February 18, 2014, the Company acquired all of the outstanding preferred and common stock of Prolexic Technologies, Inc. ("Prolexic") in exchange for \$392.2 million in cash and the assumption of unvested stock options, subject to post-closing adjustments.
+On February 18, 2014, the Company acquired all of the outstanding preferred and common stock of Prolexic Technologies, Inc. ("Prolexic") in exchange for \$392.1 million in cash and the assumption of unvested stock options.
 The goal of acquiring Prolexic is to provide customers with a comprehensive portfolio of security solutions designed to defend an enterprise's Web and IP infrastructure against application-layer, network-layer and data center attacks delivered via the Internet.
 The consolidated financial statements include the operating results of Prolexic from the date of acquisition.
 The revenue and earnings included in the Company's consolidated financial statements since the acquisition date are not material.
 Pro forma results of the operations have not been presented because the effects are not material to the consolidated financial statements.
-Acquisition-related costs were \$3.9 million for the three months ended March 31, 2014.
+Acquisition-related costs were \$4.1 million for the six months ended June 30, 2014.